JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Pre-Flood Humanity - destroyed

+Context: God sent a global flood to destroy humanity due to their pervasive wickedness and violence.

 - Population estimate: 10,000,000 (Conservative estimate for ancient world)
 - ΔOS = -1.00 (Death)
 - VSA (Advanced) = 0.58